esumit/metric-apis/README.md

 #### Metric APIs
-Metric logging and reporting service that sums metrics by time window for the most recent collection time.
+A conceptual metric logging and reporting service that sums metrics by time window for the most recent collection time.

 #### Demo Recording